mobeetle/merci-sdk/docs/README.md

 No package manager is needed.
 To use the SDK, simply download the desired file from the `/lib` directory on GitHub and import it into your project.

-*   `merci.2.11.0.mjs`: The full library file, great for development.
+*   `merci.2.14.0.mjs`: The full library file, great for development.
-*   `merci.2.11.0-min.mjs`: Minified version for production.
-*   `merci.2.11.0.d.ts`: TypeScript definitions for autocompletion.
+*   `merci.2.14.0.d.ts`: TypeScript definitions for autocompletion.

 If you want to run the tutorial lessons locally, clone the entire repository: